 In addition to the activities mentioned above, you are invited to the exclusive sponsor lunch in or around Florence, at a unique location.

-Over a period of five years you donate € 1.000,00 annually to sponsor a student or a project of your choice.
+Over a period of five years you donate € 1.000,00 annually to sponsor a student or a project of your choice, all in close consultation with the director.

 The Foundation has the status of Institution for General Benefit (ANBI)